GitGuardian/ggshield/README.md

 ## Ignoring a secret

-Useful for ignoring a revoked test credential or a false positive, there are three ways to ignore a secret with gg-shield:
+Useful for ignoring a revoked test credential or a false positive, there are three ways to ignore a secret with ggshield:

 ### In code